Bachelor of Public Administration

 - Treaty researcher

-The Bachelor of Public Administration program is designed to provide you with the knowledge and skills necessary to become effective managers and leaders in federal, provincial, municipal and First Nations government, as well as in the non-profit sector.
+The Bachelor of Public Administration program is designed to provide you with the knowledge and skills necessary to become an effective manager and leader in federal, provincial, municipal and First Nations government, as well as in the non-profit sector.

 A minimum of 15 TRU credits (distance or on-campus)

-120 credits total, including 45 upper-level credits, with a GPA of 2.00 or higher over all courses required to complete this credential, as follows:
+120 credits total, including 51 upper-level credits, with a GPA of 2.00 (a grade of C) or higher in all courses required to complete this credential, as follows:

 STAT 1201, Introduction to Probability and Statistics (3)